 Field-hunting tip

-Look in hydrothermal mineral deposits country — that is the host setting where manganlotharmeyerite typically forms.
+Look in hydrothermal mineral deposits country, the host setting where manganlotharmeyerite typically forms.
 If you start seeing calcite, hematite, hausmannite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals habit, so train your eye for that shape before scanning the outcrop.